Iron Bowl: History

 The contest became the extension of a bitter political debate which took place in the Alabama State Legislature regarding the location of the new land-grant college under the state's application under the Morrill Land Grant Act of 1862 during the Civil War Reconstruction Era.
 The state legislature, influenced by a heavy contingent of representatives who were University of Alabama alumni, pushed to sell the land scripts of 240,000 acres acquired from the Morrill Act or have any new land holdings held in conjunction with the University of Alabama in Tuscaloosa.
 The debate lasted over four years, until Lee County and the City of Auburn won the location of the new university in 1872, after donating more than a hundred acres and the remaining buildings and property of the East Alabama Male College.
-At the time of the Auburn decision the state legislature and governorship was controlled by Radical Republicans such as "Scalawag" Southern Republicans and Freedman African-Americans.
+At the time of the Auburn decision the state legislature and governorship were controlled by Radical Republicans such as "Scalawag" Southern Republicans and Freedman African-Americans.
 By 1874, former Confederate and "Redeemer" forces from the Democratic Party gradually overturned the Radicals' control of the Alabama state legislature.
 The Democrats then attempted to overturn most legislation passed during the Reconstruction Period, including the founding of the new land-grant college at Auburn.

 During the 1870s, Auburn (then named the Agricultural and Mechanical College of Alabama) which received no appropriated funds from the state, was on the edge of financial collapse.
 Collapse of Auburn meant that the University of Alabama could assume the remaining land scripts, thus profiting from the closure of the new land-grant college.
-The University of Alabama remained closed till 1871 following the Civil War, during which it was partially destroyed by Union forces..
+The University of Alabama remained closed till 1871 following the Civil War, during which it was partially destroyed by Union forces.
 "By 1877, competition between the University of Alabama and the Agricultural & Mechanical College for patronage had intensified.
 In January, Auburn President Isaac Tichenor reported to the board of trustees that Alabama had reduced its tuition and lowered its graduation standards.
 Tichenor responded by requesting that the board drop tuition and create a boarding department to further lower expenses."
 The University of Alabama had developed a reciprocal interest in the Alabama Coal Operators Association along with their “Big Mule” allies with vast timber holdings across the Black Belt of Alabama.

 Alabama and Auburn played their first football game in Lakeview Park in Birmingham, Alabama, on February 22, 1893.
 Auburn won 32–22, before an estimated crowd of 5,000.
 Alabama considered the game to be the final matchup of the 1892 season while Auburn recorded it as the first matchup of 1893.